2023–24 FA Women's League Cup: Final

 On 15 December 2023, it was announced that the 2024 FA Women's League Cup final would be held at Molineux Stadium, the home of Wolverhampton Wanderers, for the first time.
 The final took place on 31 March 2024.
-It was also the first game in the competiton's history to use VAR.
-Following the introduction in the womens fa cup final, the previous year.
+It was also the first game in the competition's history to use VAR.
+Following the introduction in the women's fa cup final, the previous year.